LinkWellNodes/Documentation/blog/Custom-Chainlink-Price-Feed-Solution/index.md

 ## LinkWell Nodes' Custom Price Feed Solution

-As innovators in the Chainlink oracle space who have collaborated with numerous Web3 teams in recent years, we recognized a demand for a price feed solution that helps fill in the gaps of Chainlink’s official price feeds.
+As innovators in the Chainlink oracle space with extensive experience working alongside various Web3 teams, we identified a growing need for a price feed solution that could be seamlessly integrated to supply accurate pricing data for any asset.

 Our custom price feed solution operates in a similar manner to Chainlink's official price feeds - data is aggregated from various data providers and "pushed" on-chain when certain conditions are met, such as a heartbeat timer or a deviation threshold is crossed.
 Additionally, our solution can accomodate any number of data sources required, providing decentralization at the data source layer.